sylwiaQA/PORTFOLIO/test_plan.md

 - All defects have been rectified.

 ## List of Functionalities to be Tested

-(!!!!!tu wpisać swoje test case !!!!)
+(work in progress)

 - Order Placement Process - Test Case 001
-- hjfjksdhfks Test Case 002
+- Test Case 002
-- hfujdhfjd Test Case 003
+- Test Case 003

 ## Test Environment

 Tests of the online store will be conducted on the dedicated server https://rpstore.pl.
 The test environment closely resembles the production environment in terms of parameters.

 Server specification:

 - Processor: 1.60 GHz
 - RAM: 20 GB
 - Disk: 240 GB
 - System: Microsoft Windows 11 Home

 Tests will be conducted using the following devices:

 1. PC Computer
    - Processor: 13 3.6 GHz
    - RAM: 16 GB